MariusVanDerWijden/gpusnarks/README.md

 A GPU snark accelerator written at ETHParis.
 It speeds up the Fast Fourier Transformation on Finite Elements by more than **40 times**.
+Please note that this speedup is only for 32bit values.

+I am currently developing the math to support 256 bit values, which are needed for snarks.

 ## Setup